bakerjohn/forum/website readme.txt

-congrats your done with. you know have a fullstack website on a stick!!! go see your website at localhost:8000
+congrats your done with the install.
+You now have a fullstack website on a stick!!! go see your website at localhost:8000